-But ditching the refined sugar need not mean all the fun and treats must disappear from your diet.
+However, ditching the refined sugar need not mean all the fun and treats must disappear from your diet.
 There is a plethora of sweet alternatives readily available to help you stay trim while still allowing for the odd indulgence.

 It is worth noting that all sugars, refined or otherwise are still sugars.
-Over consumption of these is never advisable, however by making a few sensible swaps and enjoying these alternative sugar replacements in moderation they can form part of a balanced diet.
+Overconsumption of these is never advisable.
+However, by making a few sensible swaps and enjoying these alternative sugar replacements in moderation, they can form part of a balanced diet.